spotify/klio/devtools/README.rst

 .. defining roles used here so that github ignores them when rendering the README.

-.. role:: greenemph
+.. role:: violetemph

 .. start-klio-devtools-intro

 A collection of utilities to help aid the development of Klio.
-This is meant to be used by :greenemph:`developers` and :greenemph:`contributors` of Klio, not by users for Klio jobs.
+This is meant to be used by :violetemph:`developers` and :violetemph:`contributors` of Klio, not by users for Klio jobs.

 If you're interested in contributing to Klio, please check out our `contributor's guide <https://klio.readthedocs.io/en/latest/contributors.html>`_.